shalini-262005/Genie-ai-chat-app/README.md

-# 🧠 Gemini PDF Q&A Chatbot
+# 🧠 Genie AI Chat app

 A Flask-based web app that allows users to upload PDF documents and ask questions, powered by Google Gemini (Generative AI) and LangChain.